 About this baked macaroni and cheese:

 Plus it’s so easy!
-You just boil pasta, mix with the cheese and other ingredients, put it in the pan and pour the milk over it.
+You just boil pasta, mix with grated cheese, a couple tablespoons of flour, and seasonings, put it in a casserole dish, and pour the milk over it.
+That’s it!
 No messing with white sauces or tricky steps.
 No getting four pots and pans dirty!

 Enjoy one of our family’s favorite meals!
 I grew up eating this macaroni and cheese and it was always a special day when my mom prepared it.
 Now I love serving it to my family and I especially love how easy it is to prepare.
 I’m sure you will too!

 Notes to answer some common questions :